prooph/service-bus/README.md

 prooph/service-bus shields your model.
 Data input and output ports become irrelevant and no longer influence the business logic.
 I'm looking at you Hexagonal Architecture.

-prooph/service-bus decouples your model from any framework except prooph/service-bus of course :-).
-You can use a web framework like Zend, Symfony, Laravel and co. to handle http requests and pass them via prooph/service-bus to your model but you can also receive the same messages via CLI or from a messaging infrastructure like RabbitMQ or Beanstalkd.
+prooph/service-bus decouples your model from any framework.
+You can use a web framework like Zend, Symfony, Laravel and co. to handle http requests and pass them via prooph/service-bus to your model but you can also receive the same messages via CLI or from a message queue system like RabbitMQ or Beanstalkd.

 ![psb_architecture](docs/img/psb_architecture.png)